StudentVue/StudentVue.py/README.md

 ## Bugs and Contributing

-The content and formatting of pages may vary from district to district, so the same parsing strategies might fail.
-If you find an instance of this, or have a general improvement you can [raise a new issue](https://github.com/kajchang/StudentVue/issues/new) and/or [open a pull request](https://github.com/kajchang/StudentVue/compare).
+Different districts may be running incompatible versions of StudentVue.
+If you find such an instance or to make general improvements, feel free to [raise a new issue](https://github.com/kajchang/StudentVue/issues/new) and/or [open a pull request](https://github.com/kajchang/StudentVue/compare).

 ## Ports